ohduran-attempts/PythonRecipes/Scrapy/README.md

 ['Quotes', 'Scrape']`

 In order to find the proper CSS selector to use, you might find useful opening the response page from the shell in your web browser using `view(response)`.
 It will open the web browser with the website.

+## XPath: a brief intro
+Besides CSS, Scrapy selectors also support using XPath expressions:

+`response.xpath('//title')`

+XPath expressions are very powerful, and the foundation of Scrapy Selectors.
+They are so because besides navigating the structure, it can also look at the content.
+Using XPath we are able to select things like *select the link that contains the text "Next Page"*.
+This makes XPath very fitting to the task of scraping, and we encourage to learn [XPath](https://doc.scrapy.org/en/latest/topics/selectors.html#topics-selectors), with this [tutorial](http://zvon.org/comp/r/tut-XPath_1.html) and this [one](http://plasmasturm.org/log/xpath101/).